 5 Steps to Open a Small Business at Home

-This is a big initial step for any business, whether its being run from a home or storefront.
+This is a significant initial step for any business, whether it's being run from home or a storefront.
 A well-written business plan will help you:

-- Educate Investors - If you don't plan on funding your shop completely on your own, a well-crafted business plan will help you convince investors and/or the bank that they should fund your shop.
+- Educate Investors - If you don't plan on funding your shop entirely on your own, a well-crafted business plan will help you convince investors or the bank that they should fund your shop.

 - Seek Employees and Partnerships - You'll certainly need employees to help you around the store, and partnerships with other local businesses can drive traffic to your shop.
 Your well-organized business plan can get these people excited about working with you.